AyoBakre/Facebook-clone-Web-Application/README.md

 ![alt text](https://blog.theodo.com/static/daf0a6158eac76e700891058b02de9cc/a79d3/facebook2.png)

-A fuull-featured facebook-clone web application with the backend written in Python-Flask , frontend written with html,css, bootstrap and javascript.
+A full-featured facebook-clone web application with the backend written in Python-Flask , frontend written with html,css, bootstrap and javascript.

 Features: 1.
 Users can Create Accounts
           2. Users can make blog tasks